Frontpoint Equipment | How Much Does It Cost?By - 11/27/2018

 Q: Will I own the equipment?

-A: Unlike other companies, their equipment pricing is separate from the monthly fee.
+A: Unlike other companies, Frontpoint’s equipment pricing is separate from the monthly fee.
 You are not paying to rent equipment; you are paying to own equipment.

 Q: What is the equipment warranty?

-A: Their equipment comes with a 3-year warranty.
-If you are researching Front point security reviews on the internet, you might find other sites stating that they offer a 2-year warranty.
-Though this was true in the past, they now offer a 3-year equipment warranty to match the contract terms.
+A: Their equipment comes with a limited lifetime warranty.
+If you are researching Front point security reviews on the internet, you might find other sites stating that they offer a 2-year or 3-year warranty.
+Though this was true in the past, they now offer a limited lifetime warranty to match the contract terms.
 This change is another example of how they listen and adjust policies based on customer feedback.